zkMonk/zkm-election-voting/README.md

 The following sections have been added as specific to this repo:

 See this [section](#running-the-project-in-a-docker-container) for running the project in a Docker container.
-See this section for specifics about this voting projct.
+See section [Election Voting dApp To Do](#election-voting-dapp-to-do) for specifics about this voting projct.

 This is a template for creating an end-to-end ZKM project which can generate the EVM-Compatible proof and the on chain verification contract.